KamiLimu1/makeup-class/Rachael.md

-# Developers working on this project
+# Developers working on this projects at all
 # Developers not working on this project